How can flexible working benefit a brand?

 Now, we’re not saying that flexible working makes everyone delighted in their post, but it’s certainly one key area which contributes to the overarching level of job satisfaction.

-Also, if you’re maintaining a stable workforce, this naturally has a knock-on effect on your corporate financials too – with less people likely to abscond in search for another role.
-This means the expenditure around recruitment is also reduced.
+Also, if you’re maintaining a stable workforce, this naturally has a knock-on effect on your corporate financials too – with less people likely to abscond in search of another role.
+This means recruitment expenditure is also reduced.

 No single person is the same – some work better in a morning, others have late-night brainwaves – and it’s crucial that today’s organisations are aware of and respect this.

 There’s sometimes a misconception that working from home means a colleague won’t be trying as hard or will be less motivated, but here at Scriba, the truth is the polar opposite.